 Our Year 7 and 8 students travel by bus to Kaipara College to participate in Technology (Hard and Soft Materials, Cooking and Digital Technologies).
 They must wear closed-in shoes, long pants, and a Waioneke School Travel Shirt.
 Tech is usually scheduled for Term 1,2 and 3.
 Tuesday and Thursday 9 am – 12 pm.
 It is compulsory.

 All Waioneke students must wear the Waioneke Travel shirt when they are traveling outside of the school to participate in events.
-Travel Shirts are available at the school office and are $36.50.
+We place orders for these in March and September each year.

 OTHER GENERAL INFORMATION